mgerb/mgdiscord/readme.md

 ## Run with Docker Compose

 I highly suggest running this with Docker as I am not currently compiling binaries.
-This bot depends on youtube-dl, which must be provided by the host.
-This was previously provided by the container, but youtube-dl needs to be updated too much for this now.
+This bot depends on yt-dlp, which must be provided by the host.
+This was previously provided by the container, but yt-dlp needs to be updated too much for this now.

 ```
 version: "3"